learnpoint/status/README.md

 ## Deploy time

 When you've commited `status.json` or `incidents.json` it'll take ~60 seconds for the files to be deployed.
-Once the files are deployed, your commited changes should be visible on [https://learnpoint.se/status/](https://learnpoint.se/status/) — the json files are fetched from that page with `no-store`.
+Once the files are deployed, your commited changes should be visible on [https://learnpoint.se/status/](https://learnpoint.se/status/) — the json files are fetched from that page with `cache: no-store`.

 However, the server (github pages) always responds with a `max-age` of 10 minutes.
 If the client browser doesn't respect `no-store`, it might take up to ~11 minutes for your commited changes to be visible.